Rosanna, Victoria: Transport

 Both these bus routes stop at the Rosanna railway station.

 Facilities

 Rosanna Library is managed by Yarra Plenty Regional Library.
 In December 2020 Banyule City Council entered an agreement with Woolworths who owns adjoining land.
-Initial concepts have been developed to show what a proposed two-story building could look like and how the spaces would be used.
+The new library will be a three-story building with expanded children's area, co-working and study spaces, community meeting rooms and other services and spaces.
+The redevelopment of Rosanna library is scheduled to finish by the end of 2025.
+A pop-up library is located at 56 Beetham Parade.

 The Rosanna Fire Station Community House provides opportunities for all to learn, teach, make friends and give mutual support in an ethnically diverse, comfortable, accepting and co-operative environment.
 The Rotary Club of Rosanna District Inc installed a street library outside the fire station community house in 2019.